 - 1. Music Scholarship Responsibilities and Conditions for Music Majors - a.
 Be a declared music major, be registered in the proper courses for the major, and be a full-time student. - b.
-Be enrolled in a 60-minute lesson each semester, follow the advice of your teacher, and work to the best of your ability in applied music.
-You further agree that you will not perform outside the School (solo or groups) without seeking the advice and consent of your applied teacher. - c.
-Perform to the best of your ability (as judged by your professors) in all School academic subjects. - d.
-Maintain at least a 3.0 average GPA in your applied area and a 2.0 overall average GPA for BM, BMESOF, and BA majors.
-BME majors must maintain a 2.5 overall average. - e.
-Keyboard majors Assist the School by accompanying as set forth in School policy. - f.
+Be enrolled in a 60-minute lesson each semester, follow the advice of the teacher, and work to the best of the student's ability in applied music.
+The student further agrees that they will not perform outside the School (solo or groups) without seeking the advice and consent of their applied teacher. - c.
+Perform to the best of the student's ability (as judged by their professors) in all School academic subjects. - d.
+Maintain at least a 3.0 average GPA in the student's applied area and a 2.0 overall average GPA for B.M., B.M.
+Elective Studies, and B.A. majors.
+B.M.E. majors must maintain a 2.5 overall average. - e.
+Keyboard majors Assist the School by accompanying as set forth in School policy.

+- f.
 Voice majors Participate in various Mercer University choral ensembles as designated by the Director of Choral Studies and adhere to the attendance policies and performances of these ensembles.
 The student will also assist the Director of Choral Studies with various administrative duties. - g.
 Instrumental majors Rehearse and perform with the Mercer University Wind Ensemble, Jazz Ensemble, or other ensembles as assigned by the Director of Bands, and adhere to the attendance policies and performances of these ensembles.
 The student will also assist the Director of Bands with various organizational duties and recruitment projects as necessary. - h.
 Instrumental Music Education majors Rehearse and perform with the Mercer University Wind Ensemble, Mercer University Marching Band, and Mercer Jazz Ensemble or other ensembles as assigned by the Director of Bands, and adhere to the attendance policies and performances of these ensembles.
-The student will also assist the Director of Bands with various organizational duties and recruitment projects as necessary.

-2. Music Scholarship Responsibilities and Conditions for Non-Music Majors

-- a.
-Register for 1-hour credit in MUS 170 and work to the best of your ability in applied music. - b.
-Rehearse and perform with the Mercer University Wind Ensemble, Mercer University Jazz Ensemble, Mercer Singers, University Choir or other ensembles as assigned by the Director of Bands or Director of Choral Studies.

-3. Accompanying Responsibilities for Students Receiving a Music Scholarship
+The student will also assist the Director of Bands with various organizational duties and recruitment projects as necessary. - 2.
+Music Scholarship Responsibilities and Conditions for Non-Music Majors - a.
+Register for 1-hour credit in MUS 170 and work to the best of the student's ability in applied music. - b.
+Rehearse and perform with the Mercer University Wind Ensemble, Mercer University Jazz Ensemble, Mercer Singers, University Choir or other ensembles as assigned by the Director of Bands or Director of Choral Studies. - 3.
+Accompanying Responsibilities for Students Receiving a Music Scholarship

 As an integral part of their musical education and as a scholarship condition, all keyboard majors and advanced non-music majors taking keyboard lessons will be required to accompany applied music students in the vocal or instrumental areas.
-To be sure that this matter is both fair and effective, guidelines for students and faculty are set forth as follows:
+To be sure that this requirement is both fair and effective, guidelines for students and faculty are set forth as follows: